Incredible ancient ruins in the USA you probably didn't know existed

 Bandelier National Monument, Los Alamos, New Mexico

 A network of ladders and stone steps provides access to Alcove House, a vertiginous clifftop site that was once home to around two-dozen Ancestral Puebloans.
-The park has an extensive network of hiking trails that weave through forest and connect different villages, plus a visitor centre with exhibits of pottery and tools used by the inhabitants.
+The park has an extensive network of hiking trails that weave through the forest and connect different villages, plus a visitor centre with exhibits of pottery and tools used by the inhabitants.

-Mounds A and B, Louisiana State University, Louisiana
+Mounds A and B, Baton Rouge, Louisiana

 Comments